Your Common Orthodontic Questions Answered

 Braces can be removed very quickly.
 We simply squeeze the braces, and they pop off the teeth.
 Usually, there is no discomfort, although some of the lower front teeth may be a little sore from treatment.

 We are happy to see our post-braces patients for any ongoing needs.
 Whenever you feel the need to see the doctors and staff at Fry Orthodontic Specialists, or if you feel that you need to have something checked, just make an appointment.
 Most of our post-braces patients come to us for issues regarding lost or broken retainers.
-As part of our ongoing service, we provide lifetime retainer checks at no charge.

 No, fortunately not!